From Causal Discovery to Dynamic Causal Inference in Neural Time Series: DCNAR: Learned Networks as Structural Priors for Dynamic Causal Modeling

 \subsection{Stage II: Time-varying network autoregression}

 Conditioned on the learned structural prior $\widehat{\mathbf{G}}$, DCNAR estimates dynamic causal influence using a time-varying network autoregressive model.
 The baseline formulation follows the tvNAR framework \cite{Ding25}, in which time variation enters through node-specific influence parameters while network structure is treated as fixed.
+This means time variation is captured at the level of each node's overall influence rather than at the level of individual directed edges; we discuss the implications of this design choice in Section~\ref{sec:limitations}.

 In the tvNAR(1) specification, the model is given by

 where $\widehat{\mathbf{G}} \in \mathbb{R}^{N \times N}$ is the directed adjacency matrix supplied by the causal discovery stage, $\mathbf{I}$ is the identity matrix, and